akueisara/full-stack-web-projects/03_coffee_shop_full_stack/README.md

 ## About the Stack

 We started the full stack application for you.
-It is desiged with some key functional areas:
+It is designed with some key functional areas:

 ### Backend